dafny-lang/dafny/docs/_includes/Types.md

 `colemma` keyword are discussed later in the context of co-inductive types, in section [#sec-colemmas].

-A method without is body is _abstract_.
+A method without a body is _abstract_.
 A method is allowed to be abstract under the following circumstances:

 * It contains an `{:axiom}` attribute